ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ```
 This confirms the correct site names for use in the move command.

-An output similar to the following example is displayed for private plan/pod
+An output similar to the following example is displayed for private cloud:
 ```
 Name:                                TargetSite
 SatelliteLocations:                  satloc_dal_clp2joc20ppo19876n50